 The History of the Collaboration

 The Mayors of Hamilton and Burlington announced their collaboration on climate change at the 2017 Bay Area Economic Summit.
 BACCO builds on the foundation laid by the City of Hamilton Community Climate Action Plan and City of Burlington Community Energy Plan.
-Discussions between the Bay Area Cities and Mohawk College, and funding from the Ministry of Environment and Climate Change’s Cap-and-Trade Program led to the formation of BACCO.
+Discussions between the Bay Area Cities, Sustainable Hamilton Burlington, Mohawk College, and funding from the Ministry of Environment and Climate Change’s Cap-and-Trade Program led to the formation of BACCO.
 BACCO was inspired by the Bay Area Restoration Council (BARC) established to address the rehabilitation of the Hamilton Harbour.

 An ambitious community engagement program led to the design and formation of the Bay Area Climate Change Council (BACCC).
 This campaign included the Bay Area Climate Change Summit held in March 2018, forums, pop-up events, an online survey, stakeholder workshops, interviews and public meetings.
 On June 27, 2018, the proposed governance structure was presented and adopted.